What is Occupational Health Check up?

 - Access to physical and mental health information

 - Helps overcome or manage existing health problems

 - Lifestyle advice (smoking, drinking, obesity, etc.) to enhance long-term benefits

 An occupational medical health checkup usually involves a basic health screening of the employees’ health status.
 If an employee is identified with a major illness, these programs will educate them about lifestyle and dietary adjustments.

-Many companies also include pre-employment screening in their corporate health checkup packages in order to appoint the right candidates.
-Organizations prefer to get customized executive health checkup packages or corporate wellness programs, which are beneficial in the longer run.
+Many companies also include Pre Employment Health Screening in their Employee Wellness Programs in order to appoint the right candidates.
+Organizations prefer to get customized Preventive Health Checkup or corporate wellness programs, which are beneficial in the longer run.
 You only need to make a smart choice with a reliable option.
-If you want to know more about customized preventive occupational health checkups, fill in the form and our executive will help you with an exclusive plan for your organization’s specific requirement at the earliest.
+If you want to know more about customized occupational health check up, fill in the form and our executive will help you with an exclusive plan for your organization’s specific requirement at the earliest.